Hickory Hollow Natural Area Preserve

 18 acres 7% Unaccounted

-HHNAP is open from sunrise to sunset.
-There is a covered picnic table, small parking lot and a system of hiking trails with interpretive signs and benches
+HHNAP is open year round from sunrise to sunset.
+There are picnic tables with one set covered, a small parking lot and a system of hiking trails with interpretive signs and benches.

 From Kilmarnock, follow VA 3 towards Lancaster.
 Just before you reach Lancaster, turn right onto VA 604.
 HHNAP is on your left.